Enalean/tuleap-documentation-en/languages/en/developer-guide/front-end/javascript.rst

 	.. important::

 		* ``npm run watch`` will automatically rebuild Javascript after changes.
 It will also run the unit tests.
-		* ``npm run test`` will run the unit tests once.
+		* ``npm test`` will run the unit tests once.
 It is used by the Continuous integration to validate changes.
-		* ``npm run coverage`` will run the unit tests, generate HTML reports and open your default browser with those reports.
-You can use it to navigate in the code and check out how well unit tests cover the production code.
+		* ``npm test -- --coverage`` will run the unit tests and generate a coverage report.

 Where can I run npm commands ?
 ------------------------------